vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/pinniped-with-tkg.md

    The environment variable settings cause tanzu cluster create --dry-run to generate a Kubernetes secret, not a full cluster manifest.

-   **Note**: This command generates the manifest with default namespace, however you need to create the secret in tkg-system namespace for kapp controller to reconcile the core addon.
+   >**Note** This command generates the manifest with default namespace, however you need to create the secret in tkg-system namespace for kapp controller to reconcile the core addon.
 So manually edit the file and change the namespace to “tkg-system”

 8. Review the secret and then apply it to the management cluster.
 For example: